tomberget/github-actions-workshop/lessons/004-marketplace-actions.md

   # node-version-file: '.nvmrc'

   # Cache dependencies for faster builds
-  cache: 'npm'  # or 'yarn' or 'pnpm'
+  cache: "npm" # or 'yarn' or 'pnpm'

   # Registry for publishing (optional)
   # registry-url: 'https://registry.npmjs.org'
 ```

 To find what inputs an action supports:

 - Check the action's README on GitHub
 - Look at the `action.yml` file in the action's repository